hfp/libxstream/samples/ozaki/README.md

 balanced rather than degenerate.
 Set OZAKI_TM/OZAKI_TN to bypass selection and pin a tile.

+The register tiling is selected per call as well, on Intel GPUs: the auto value in the table is the small-problem choice, and a larger one is taken once the problem still forms one tile per compute unit at the coarser granularity that implies. `OZAKI_VERBOSE=3` prints it as `rtm=2..4`, meaning either may be used, and the per-call value appears in the `JIT` line as `rt=`.
+Setting OZAKI_RTM or OZAKI_RTN pins both and bypasses this.

 ## Panel Pipeline (Scheme 2)

 Only ~30% of a Scheme-2 call is the GEMM kernel; the rest is uploading